 Plan the location of the transceiver and microphone bracket before starting the installation.
 Select a location that is convenient for operation and does not interfere with the driver or passengers in the vehicle.
-In automobiles, the transceiver is usually mounted below the dash panel, with the microphone bracket beside it.
+In automobiles, the transceiver is usually mounted to the underneath of the dash panel, with the microphone bracket beside it.

-MOUNTING THE CONNECTION
+MOUNTING AND CONNECTION

-The COBRA 132XLR is supplied with a universal mounting bracket.
-When mounting the bracket and radio to your car, make sure it is mechanically strong.
-Also provide a good electrical connection to the chassis of the vehicle.
+The COBRA 21GTL is supplied with a universal mounting bracket and hardware.
+The transceiver is held in the bracket by two bolts, permitting adjustment at the most convenient angle.

+The mounting must be mechanically strong and also provide a good electrical connection to the chassis of the vehicle.
 Proceed as follows to mount the transceiver:

-- 1. After you have determined the most convenient location in your vehicle, hold the COBRA 132XLR with mounting bracket in the exact location desired.
-If nothing will interfer with mounting it in the desired position, remove the mounting bolts.
-Before drilling the holes, make sure nothing will interfere with the installation of the mounting bolts. - Connect the antenna cable plug to the standard receptacle on the rear panel.
+- 1. After you have determined the most convenient location in your vehicle, hold the COBRA 21GTL with mounting bracket in the exact location desired.
+If nothing will interfere with mounting it in the desired position, remove the mounting bracket and use it as a template to mark the location for the mounting bolts.
+Before drilling the holes, make sure nothing will interfere with the installation of the mounting bolts. - 2.
+Connect the antenna cable plug to the standard receptacle on the rear panel.
 Most CB antennas are terminated with a type PL-259 plug and mate with the receptacle. - 3.
-Connect the red DC power input wire (with the fuse) to +13.8 VDC.
+Connect the DC power input wire with the fuse to +13.8 VDC.
 This wire extends from the rear panel.
 In automobile installation, +13.8 VDC is usually obtained from the accessory contact on the ignition switch.
-This prevents the set being left on accidentally when the driver leaves the car and also permits operating the unit without the engine running.
+This prevents the set from being left on accidentally when the driver leaves the car and also permits operating the unit without the engine running.
 Locate the accessory contact on most ignition switches by tracing the power wire from the AM broadcast receiver in the car.

-- 4. Connect the black lead to -13.8 VDC.
+- 4. Connect the black leads to 13.8 VDC.
 This is usually the chassis of the car.
 Any convenient location with good electrical contact (remove paint) may be used. - 5.
 Mount the microphone bracket on the right side of the transceiver or near the transceiver, using two screws supplied.
 When mounting in an automobile, place the bracket under the dash so the microphone is readily accessible.